The Christian Science Monitor: 20th century

-The Monitor was founded in 1908 in part as a response by Mary Baker Eddy to the journalism of her day, which relentlessly covered the sensations and scandals surrounding her new religion with varying accuracy.
-In addition, Joseph Pulitzer's New York World was consistently critical of Eddy, and this, along with a derogatory article in McClure's, furthered Eddy's decision to found her own media outlet.
-Eddy also required the inclusion of "Christian Science" in the paper's name, over initial opposition by some of her advisors who thought the religious reference might repel a secular audience.
+The Monitor was founded in 1908 in part as a response by Mary Baker Eddy to New York Worlds consistent criticism of Eddy.
+Eddy required the inclusion of "Christian Science" in the paper's name, over initial opposition by some of her advisors.

-Eddy also saw a vital need to counteract the fear often spread by media reporting:
+Eddy also saw a need to counteract the fear often spread by media reporting:

 Looking over the newspapers of the day, one naturally reflects that it is dangerous to live, so loaded with disease seems the very air.
 These descriptions carry fears to many minds, to be depicted in some future time upon the body.
 A periodical of our own will counteract to some extent this public nuisance; for through our paper, at the price at which we shall issue it, we shall be able to reach many homes with healing, purifying thought.

-Eddy declared that The Monitors mission should be "to spread undivided the Science that operates unspent" (The First Church of Christ, Scientist, and Miscellany, Mary Baker Eddy, p.
-353:16).
+Eddy declared that The Monitors mission should be "to injure no man, but to bless all mankind."

 MonitoRadio was a radio service produced by the Church of Christ Scientist between 1984 and 1997.
-It featured several one-hour news broadcasts a day, as well as top of the hour news bulletins.
+It featured several one-hour news broadcasts a day, as well as top-of-the-hour news bulletins.
 The service was widely heard on public radio stations throughout the United States.
 The Monitor later launched an international broadcast over shortwave radio, called the World Service of the Christian Science Monitor.
 Weekdays were news-led, but weekend schedules were exclusively dedicated to religious programming.
 The shortwave service ceased operations on June 28, 1997.

 In 1986, The Monitor started producing a current affairs television series The Christian Science Monitor Reports, which was distributed via syndication to television stations across the United States.
 In 1988, The Christian Science Monitor Reports won a Peabody Award for a series of reports on Islamic fundamentalism.
 That same year, the program was cancelled, and The Monitor created a daily television program World Monitor, anchored by former NBC correspondent John Hart, which was initially shown on the Discovery Channel.
 In 1991, World Monitor moved to the Monitor Channel, a 24-hour news and information channel launched on May 1, 1991, with programming from its Boston TV station WQTV.
 The only religious programming on the channel was a five-minute Christian Science program early each morning.
 In 1992, after eleven months on the air, the service was shut down amid huge financial losses.
 Programming from the Monitor Channel was also carried nationally via the WWOR EMI Service, a nationally oriented feed of WWOR-TV, a New Jersey–based television station launched in 1990 to comply with the syndication exclusivity laws put into place the year prior.